kanishka-linux/reminiscence/README.md

 3. **Automatic Tagging and Summarization**

     This feature has been implemented using NLTK library.
 The library has been used for proper tokenization and removing stopwords from sentence.
 Once stopwords are removed, top K high frequency words (where value of K is decided by user) are used as tags.
 In order to generate summary of HTML content, score is alloted to a sentence based on frequency of non-stopwords contained in it.
 After that highests score sentences (forming 1/3'rd of total content) are used to generate summary.
-It is one of the simplest methods for automatic tagging and summarization, and hence not perfect.
-There are many advance methods which may give even more better results which users can find in [this paper](https://arxiv.org/pdf/1707.02268.pdf).
-This feature needs to be activated from **Settings** box.
+It is one of the simplest methods for automatic tagging and summarization, hence not perfect.
+It can't tag group of meaningful words. e.g. It will not consider 'data structure' as a single tag.
+Supporting multi-word tags is in TODO list of the project.

+    About summarization, there are many advance methods which may give even more better results, which users can find in [this paper](https://arxiv.org/pdf/1707.02268.pdf).

+    Both these feature needs to be activated from **Settings** box.
 It is off by default.

     ![reminiscence](/Images/settings.png)